Knock On Vol.1 Tour: Background and development

 On September 23, 2024, KOZ Entertainment announced BoyNextDoor's debut concert tour, the Knock On Vol.1 Tour.
 In an online poster, the band then announced 18 shows in 13 cities across Asia.
 Ticket sales for the Knock On Vol.1 Tour were handled by TicketNet in the Philippines and TixCraft in Taiwan.

 In an interview published in The Korea Herald, the group explained that the tour's main title "Knock On" is an invitation for their fans to meet them at the "paradise" envisioned in the concert and an affirmation that the band would travel the world to reach their fans.
 In an interview with Teen Vogue, Sungho added that the tour aims to emphasize the group's originality and serve as a recall of their history.
 The set list consists of songs from their first four releases—Who!
 (2023), Why..
 (2023), How?
 (2024) and 19.99 (2024)—with minimal changes to their arrangement.

 On March 24, the band announced three additional concerts each in South Korea and Japan, including the show's final show at the Olympic Gymnastics Arena in Seoul.

 Concert synopsis

 The concert begins with BoyNextDoor emerging from beneath the stage to perform "Earth, Wind & Fire" against a backdrop of pyrotechnics.
 Afterward, the band performs "Dangerous" against the backdrop of pulsating red lights and lasers.

 Promotion

 Pop-up stores were set up in Tokyo and Osaka to commemorate the tour.
 In Harujuku, a promotional winter-themed event was held from December 20 to January 13 on Takeshita Street.

 Spin-off media

 During BoyNextDoor's opening weekend in Incheon on December 13 to 14, 2024, they announced their first digital single "If I Say, I Love You".

+Live album

+BoyNextDoor Tour 'Knock On Vol.1' Final (Live) is the first live album by BoyNextDoor, released on February 4, 2026, through KOZ Entertainment.
+The album contains recordings of from the tour's final stop at the KSPO Dome in Seoul, South Korea, on July 27, 2025, which featured band arrangements of the set list.